Created on

 Preface: Welcome to this very long series of filmmaking in the age of AI(2026).

 Dionysus was the god of wine, ecstasy, transformation, and the dissolution of boundaries between self and other — between human and divine, between the individual and the group, between the living and the dead.
-The specific theological logic of performing plays at his festival, whatever the historical origin, was coherent: the very act of an actor wearing a mask and becoming someone else is Dionysian in structure.
+The specific theological logic of performing plays at his festival, whatever its historical origin, was coherent: the very act of an actor wearing a mask and becoming someone else is Dionysian in structure.
 It is a controlled loss of self, a sanctioned transformation.
 The mask you put on to play Agamemnon is the mask that temporarily dissolves who you are in favor of who the story requires you to be.
 Whether or not tragedy originated in Dionysian ritual, it found its home there — in a festival devoted to the god who understood that the boundaries we draw around ourselves are not as fixed as we pretend.

 The Oresteia Trilogy is the only complete trilogy surviving from ancient Greece — three plays that form one enormous arc.
 The story goes like this.
 The great king Agamemnon has been away for ten years, fighting the Trojan War.
 His wife Clytemnestra has been waiting — but not patiently, and not faithfully.
 She has taken a lover, Aegisthus, and harbors a deep, cold rage against her husband.
 The reason for that rage is this: before the Greek fleet could sail for Troy, the winds would not blow.
 The prophet Calchas declared that the goddess Artemis demanded a sacrifice — Agamemnon's own daughter, Iphigenia.
 Agamemnon made the terrible choice.
 He lured his daughter to the altar under the pretense of a wedding, and had her killed.
 The winds blew.
 The fleet sailed.
 And Clytemnestra never forgot.